RonnyCh/gitbasic/readme.md

 8. now you can push your master to github online ---> git push
 9. your online will be the same with local now.

+# notes on using branches logic

+1. once you create a branch, you need to do the usual >> add, commit, push the branch to origin.
+So if the name of the branch is test >>>> git push origin test

+2. by doing so.... when you use RMD and switching branch, your codes automatically updated to correct version.

 # Notes on command to read text file
 1. use command cat readme.md